xebialabs/xl-docker-images/docs/xl-release-ha/README.md

 ### Limitations:

 - The database setup is for demo purposes, use your own setup or use external database
-- The MQ setup is for demo purposes, use your own setup or use external MQ
+- The HAproxy setup is for demo purposes, use your own setup

 ### Steps